pivotal/docs-tap/authn-authz/azure-ad.md

 To set up kubeconfig:

-1. Set up the `kubeconfig` to point to the AKS cluster
+1. Set up the `kubeconfig` to point to the AKS cluster by running:

     ```console
     az aks get-credentials --resource-group RESOURCE-GROUP --name MANAGED-CLUSTER